Beginners, Intermediate, Improvers and Advanced welcome!

 Private lessons are just that, a private session for one person or a small group of friends.
 They’re perfect for anyone who is a bit shy about joining a group or feels like they need extra help, or someone who wants to progress quickly, or work on an audition or competition piece.

 Workshops are occasional sessions which should be pre-booked and have limited numbers.
 They focus on specific elements of pole dance such as strength and conditioning, floor work, or inverts.
-We also run workshops with groups of dancers and artists from other disciplines, for example we have recently had a session with a group of basketball players!
+We also run workshops with groups of dancers and artists from other disciplines, we have had climbers, karate teams, BTEC dance students and basketball players.

 Parties are sessions with groups of friends, frequently hen parties and birthdays.
 The focus is on having fun, learning cheeky moves and short choreographies, and participants leave with photos and prizes!